chrisemunt/mg_web/README.md

 * Update the WebLink compatibiity shim code listed [here](./mg_web_weblink_config.md).
 This update corrects a fault in the code for processing multi-part requests.

+### v2.7.35 (19 June 2024)

+* Record (in the event log) extra error information when connections made through the YottaDB API fail.
+* For UNIX systems, record at initialisation-time the user and group under which the hosting web server worker process is running.
+	* For example: configuration: /opt/nginx1261/conf/mgweb.conf (user=nobody; group=nogroup).